Leoforos Alexandras Stadium: History

 Apostolos Nikolaidis Stadium holds a very important place in the history of Greek football.
 The first stand was built in 1928, and for almost 50 years it hosted the majority of big matches in domestic and international competitions.
 It was the first to have floodlights installed (1938) and the first with a grass pitch (1958).
-It was the home of the Greece national football team for many years until 2005.
+It was the home of Greece for many years.

 Panathinaikos FC left Leoforos in 1984 and moved to the Olympic Stadium.
 The club returned to their home ground in 2001, following an upgrading that cost €7 million.

-In 2007, Panathinaikos FC decided to reuse Apostolos Nikolaidis Stadium for the 2007/2008 Greek Super League season.
+In 2007, Panathinaikos FC decided to reuse Apostolos Nikolaidis Stadium for the 2007–08 Super League Greece season.

-Due to the stadium's old construction, dearth of space and dense urbanization of the area, the club has sought to move.
+Due to the stadium's old construction, dearth of space and dense urbanization of the area, the club sought to move.
 Negotiations were under way between the Greek government, the Municipality of Athens, and the football, basketball, volleyball and amateur divisions of the club in order to facilitate the building of a new, comprehensive sports complex to house all of the 21 departments of Panathinaikos elsewhere.
-Finally, the industrial Votanikos district has been selected among others to house the complex and there are plans for the construction to begin in 2008.
-Athens Mayor Dora Bakoyianni has stated that such a project will revitalise the area as well as benefit the club.
+Eventually, the industrial Votanikos district was selected among others to house the complex and there were plans for construction to begin in 2008.
+Athens Mayor Dora Bakoyianni stated that such a project would revitalise the area as well as benefit the club.

-In 2012, bureaucracy problems, such as Panathinaikos' and the country's bad financial situation due to the economic crisis, haven't allowed the construction of the new stadium.
-President Giannis Alafouzos decided to move the team back from the Athens Olympic Stadium to the historical Leoforos Alexandras for the 2013-14 season.
+In 2012, bureaucracy problems, such as Panathinaikos' and the country's bad financial situation due to the economic crisis, didn’t allow the construction of the new stadium.
+President Giannis Alafouzos decided to move the team back from the Athens Olympic Stadium to the historical Leoforos Alexandras for the 2013–14 season.
 As of October 2013, the plans for the construction of the Votanikos complex have been put on hold.

-The current President of the club, Giannis Alafouzos, declared his intention for another renovation of the stadium and the capacity increase, while the Panathinaikos Movement made its propositions for a total reconstruction.
+From the 2024–25 season the stadium is used by Athens Kallithea.